bareos/bareos/docs/manuals/en/new_main_reference/source/Appendix/Howtos.rst

 MSSQL Plugin Installation
 ^^^^^^^^^^^^^^^^^^^^^^^^^

 For Bareos < 14.2, install the Bareos MSSQL plugin onto the MSSQL server you want to backup.
-Bareos >= 14.2 also allows to backup remote MSSQL servers (option ``serveraddress``).
+Bareos >= 14.2 also allows to backup remote MSSQL servers (option :strong:`serveraddress`).

 Bareos Windows-Installer
 ''''''''''''''''''''''''